 Since 2010 the Network Genomic Medicine (NGM) Lung Cancer has been stablished with its study center in the Center for Integrated Oncology (CIO) at the University Hospital Cologne.

-In 2017, centralized NGS-based molecular multiplex diagnostics was performed for about 4,500 patients from about 300 referring partners (50% hospitals, 50% private practices).
+Centralized NGS-based molecular multiplex diagnostics is performed in Germany from about 500 referring partners (50% hospitals, 50% private practices).
 NGM provides counseling and recommendations for off-label use and clinical trial participation.
 The high screening capacity allowed us to competitively participate in international early proof-of-concept and late phase trials, in particular for rare genetic lung cancer subgroups.

 In addition, our central database enabled not only the first demonstration of a substantial survival benefit with targeted therapy vs. chemotherapy, but also the biological and clinical characterization of rare genetic lung cancer subgroups.
 NGM has also contracted with the major German health insurance companies for full reimbursement of NGS-based molecular diagnostics and consultation for advanced lung cancer patients.